Buying a Home in BC

 Estimate Your GST Savings

-Use the GST calculator to see how much the new exemption could save you at your target purchase price.
+Use the GST calculator to see how much the new exemption saves you at your target purchase price.

 Try the Calculator